 Your portfolio showcases your best work to date

-Whether you are applying for first-year Foundation or as a transfer student, all applicants must submit a portfolio online through SlideRoom.
+Whether you are applying for first-year or as a transfer student, all applicants must submit a portfolio online through SlideRoom.

 What is a portfolio?

 A strong portfolio includes a diverse array of artwork, experimental processes, material techniques, observation skills, and creative thinking.
+The work that you present should demonstrate both a range of approaches as well as a sense of focus.
+Everything should be recent, made within the past two years.

 There is no rigid or fail-safe formula for a good portfolio: we are looking for that unique combination of creativity, engagement, and inspiration that makes art, design and media education suitable for you.